Abjad/abjad/trunk/abjad/docs/source/tutorials/lilypond_hello_world/index.rst

 Note the following::

     1. You can use either spaces or tabs while you type.
-    2. The version string you type must match the LilyPond version your found above.
+    2. The version string you type must match the LilyPond version you found above.
     3. The English language command tells LilyPond to use English note names.
     4. The score block tells LilyPond that you're entering actual music.
     5. The expression c'4 tells LilyPond to create a quarter note middle C.